In Nod to Normalcy, Pence Celebrates Air Force Academy Grads

 Academy underclassmen were sent home earlier this semester because of the pandemic.
 The graduating class stayed, but remained isolated from one another to prevent the spread of the virus.

-Two cadets died in March from what were thought to be suicides, The Gazette reported.
+Two cadets died in March from what were thought to be suicides, The Gazette of Colorado Springs reported.

 Colvin reported from Washington.